-The Certificate in Financial Management provides background and training in the financial aspects of three broad principal business functions: (1) obtaining necessary capital, (2) investing the capital in the firm’s assets and operations, with the
+The Graduate Certificate in Financial Management provides background and training in the financial aspects of three principal business functions: (1) obtaining necessary capital, (2) investing capital in assets and operations to ethically maximize value

 for owners and shareholders, and (3) distributing profits to shareholders.
 In addition to financial planning, students will learn how to determine the cost of capital and how to raise and use it.
 They will also learn how to assess financial and invested